LOOKING UP BASEBALL CARDS

 The early years of baseball card production from the late 1800s through the 1950s saw cards released by various manufacturers without standardization of size, design, or player information included.
 Allen & Ginter, American Tobacco Company, and Goodwin & Company began issuing cards as promotional materials for their products.
 These vintage cards usually contained only the player’s picture and sometimes nickname or position without stats.
 Identifying such early cardboard requires diligent research of the issuing company, visual inspection of design patterns, and databases compiled by hobby organizations.

-Read also: BASEBALL PICTURE CARDS 1988
+Read also: 1961 TOPPS BASEBALL CARDS ON EBAY

 In the postwar 1950s, the modern baseball card era began as Topps gained prominence and introduced the now-familiar design of stats on the back.
 They held the exclusive mass production license through the 1980s, so determining the year of older Topps cards is simplified by verifying the company.
 Subsets and special issues still require checking specifics.
 Topps released their incredibly popular rookie cards of legends like Mickey Mantle and Willie Mays in 1951 and 1952 respectively to be on the lookout for.